-DEBORAH A. SADOWSKI is a consultant with Rockwell Software (formerly Systems Modeling).
-Deb has held many roles at Systems Modeling, including Vice President of Development during the creation of Arena.
-She is co-author with W. David Kelton and R. P. Sadowski of the textbook, Simulation with Arena.
+DEBORAH A. SADOWSKI is the Arena Technical Product Manager at Systems Modeling Corporation.
+Deb has held many roles at SM, including Vice President of Development during the creation of Arena.
+She is coauthor with W. David Kelton and R. P. Sadowski of the textbook, Simulation with Arena.
 Deb received her B.S. and M.S. degrees in Industrial Engineering and Operations Research from The Pennsylvania State University.
 She presently represents the IEEE Computer Society on the WSC Board of Directors.

-MARK R. GRABAU is CEO of Protean Consulting.
-He has extensive experience in simulation modeling with the United States Air Force and Andersen Consulting.
+MARK R. GRABAU is a Consultant in Andersen Consulting's Center for Capability Modeling and Simulation.
+He has over 7 years of experience in simulation modeling.
 He earned his B.S. in Operations Research at the United States Air Force Academy in 1992, and a M.S. in Operations Research and M.S. in Statistics at the Colorado School of Mines in 1997.